 The dissertation proposal should include a review of the literature relevant to the topic to be studied.
+The proposater caryulout Epidemiology clarates we have the studied and the presentation of the literature relevant to the topic to be studied.

-The proposal may, but need not, include preliminary research results.
-The paper should be primarily a true proposal and should typically not exceed twenty pages.
+a true proposal and should typically not exceed twenty pages.